Wood Storks at Disney Wilderness Preserve

 North America’s only native storks are going strong in Central Florida.

-Just after dawn, when zoologist Sue Maher arrives at the Conservancy’s Disney Wilderness Preserve she unlocks the gate and heads down the mile-long road to Lake Russell.
+Just after dawn, when zoologist Sue Maher arrives at TNC’s Disney Wilderness Preserve she unlocks the gate and heads down the mile-long road to Lake Russell.
 There, she retrieves a green canoe and drags it to the water’s edge, pointing it toward the rookery, where in recent years, ideal conditions have helped wood storks flourish in record numbers.
 Maher paddles close enough to hear the calls of the birds.
 But she stays far enough away to see 50–60 feet up to the tops of the trees, where the storks prefer to stay, undisturbed.

 Maher knows exactly when the storks will arrive each season—February or March—and when they will depart with their fledglings three or four months later, because she has been monitoring wood storks at the preserve for more than a decade.